 The goal of the Graeme Bell Travel Award (GBTA) is to enrich and enhance the undergraduate research experience at the University of Calgary.
 The GBTA provides financial support to PURE (Program for Undergraduate Research Experience) student researchers interested in presenting their PURE research at conferences or symposiums to share their research findings.
-The GBTA is an option to undergraduate students that have completed an 8, 12, or 16-week PURE research project in the current academic year.
+The GBTA is an option for undergraduate students that have received an 8, 12, or 16-week PURE award in spring/summer 2022.

-The Graeme Bell Travel Award program accepts applications in January and July for the 2020 PURE cohort.
-We are currently accepting applications for the July 1 deadline.
+The Graeme Bell Travel Award program accepts applications in fall (September) and winter (January) for the 2022 PURE cohort.

 To be eligible to apply for a GBTA, students must:

 - Be currently enrolled as a full-time undergraduate student at the University of Calgary in good academic standing

 - Have received a PURE award in spring/summer 2022

 - Be presenting their PURE research at a conference or symposium